U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Established in 1901 in Gunnison, Western State Colorado University was the first college on Colorado's Western Slope.
+Established in 1901 in Gunnison, Western State Colorado Univeristy was the first college on Colorado's Western Slope.

 At an altitude of 7,700 feet - the highest elevation among four-year colleges in the country -- Western offers a quality education of value in a postcard setting.
 The area's diverse ecosystems and geologic formations provide one of the best natural laboratories for experiential learning.
 Western even has its own mountain, Tenderfoot (aka "W" Mountain as it sports the largest collegiate emblem in the world), which is a world-renowned archaeological site of the country's earliest dwellers.
 Students spend a great deal of classroom time "in the field" where they conduct research and projects for such organizations as the Environmental Protection Agency, Bureau of Land Management, Division of Wildlife and National Forest Service.
 And with more than two million acres of public land surrounding campus, recreational opportunities abound in the Gunnison Valley year-round.